|

 If you’re feeling more adventurous, there are easy bus and metro links to get to the city center.

-The HavaIST bus provides direct transportation to stops like Taksim, Beşiktaş, and Kadıköy, and also has a bus that will take you directly to the Sabiha Gokcen Airport if you happen to have a connecting flight there.
+The HavaIST bus provides direct transportation to stops like Taksim, Beşiktaş, and Kadıköy, and also has a bus that will take you directly to the Sabiha Gokcen if you happen to have a connecting flight there.

 The metro is newly opened and can take you to multiple points in the city.
 By metro, you can get to Taksim in 1 hour 20 minutes, with one transfer at Gayrettepe Metro Station.